-- g-term data collection and putcomes for students ge and cohort programs ess effectiveness and improve ort programs long-term, onal data and survey rerogram participants in order additions and changes to - itive data on student experith quantitative institutional aduation rate, retention rate, n participants.
+- Commit to long-term data collection and analysis on the outcomes for students involved in bridge and cohort programs - In order to assess effectiveness and improve bridge and cohort programs long-term, gather institutional data and survey responses from program participants in order to guide future additions and changes to the programs. - Analyze qualitative data on student experiences, along with quantitative institutional data such as graduation rate, retention rate, etc. for program participants.

-- Strengthen partnerships between community colleges and four-year institutions to improve seamless transitions and equitable outcomes for Black transfer students - Within these partnerships, lay out a clear process for transfer and applicability of credits, and collaborate to improve the transfer-affirming culture at the community college and an equity-minded transfer-receptive culture at the four-year institution. - Provide proactive support, tailored advising, and culturally competent outreach that focuses on supporting Black students in navigating the transfer process and creating a full financial plan for completion. - Assess systems currently in place, such as iTransfer, and ensure advising staff is trained to support students to use such systems. - Launch a sustained effort to engage Black students and alumni to identify additional barriers in the transition to higher education and in seamless transfer of credit - Engage Black students and alumni through focus groups, student panels, or other collaborative efforts to understand the lived experience of Black students as they navigate systems and institutions.
+- Strengthen partnerships between community colleges and four-year institutions to improve seamless transitions and equitable outcomes for Black transfer students - Within these partnerships, lay out a clear process for transfer and applicability of credits, and collaborate to improve the transfer-affirming culture at the community college and an equity-minded transferreceptive culture at the four-year institution - Provide proactive support, tailored advising and culturally competent outreach that focuses on supporting Black students in navigating the transfer process and creatin a full financial plan for completion. - Assess systems currently in place, such as iTransfer, and ensure advising staff is trained to support students to use such systems. - Launch a sustained effort to engage Black students and alumni to identify additional barriers in the transition to higher education and in seamless transfer of credit - Engage Black students and alumni through focus groups, student panels, or other collaborative efforts to understand the lived experience of Black students as they navigate systems and institutions.